adibarra/adibarra.com/src/pages/posts/tamugd-writeup.md

 #### The Raw Data Table Pane

 The final pane I implemented was the raw data table.
 This pane would contain a table with the raw data for the course, which would be sortable and filterable.
-I used [GridJS](https://gridjs.io/) to implement the table.
+I used <GithubLink repo="grid-js/gridjs" /> to implement the table.
 This table would draw data directly from what was returned via the API.
 I also made sure to make the table responsive to look good on mobile devices.
 The table was also hidden by default since it was so large and would only be shown if the user clicked the "Display Raw Data" button in the settings pane.

 <figure>
   <img src="/assets/posts/tamugd-writeup/raw-data-table-pane.png" alt="The raw data table pane" rounded-lg />